Employee Development: How to grow your employees when you can't promote them

 Talking about growth allows you to bring up and influence something that truly matters to them.
 It’s the perfect way to prevent people from drifting away from your company.

-And once you find out about them, use your 1 on 1s to check in on these goals and growth opportunities every 3-4 meetings.
+And once you find out about them, use your 1 on 1s to check in on these employee development and growth opportunities every 3-4 meetings.
 This ensures they keep feeling that meaningful progress.

 One of my favorites is to buy team members books on subjects they are interested in learning about.
 As marketer, author, and well known speaker, Seth Godin has said: